Emulation of stochastic simulators using generalized lambda models: Introduction

 Due to the random nature of stochastic simulators, repeated model evaluations with the same input parameters, called hereinafter \emph{replications}, are necessary to fully characterize the probability distribution of the corresponding QoI.
 In addition, uncertainty quantification and optimization problems typically require model evaluations for various sets of input parameters.
 Altogether, it is necessary to have a large number of model runs, which becomes intractable for costly models.
 To alleviate the computational burden, surrogate models, a.k.a. emulators, can be used to replace the original model.
 Such a model emulates the input-output relation of the simulator and is easy and cheap to evaluate.

-Among several options for constructing surrogate models, this paper focuses on the so-called \emph{non-intrusive} approaches.
-More precisely, the computational model is considered as a ``black box'' and only required to be evaluated on a limited number of input values (called the \emph{experimental design}).
+Among several options for constructing surrogate models, this paper focuses on the so-called \emph{nonintrusive} approaches.
+More precisely, the computational model is considered as a ``black box'' and is only required to be evaluated on a limited number of input values, called the \emph{experimental design} (ED).

-Three classes of methods can be found in the literature for emulating the entire response distribution of a stochastic code in a non-intrusive manner.
+Three classes of methods can be found in the literature for emulating the entire response distribution of a stochastic code in a nonintrusive manner.
 The first one is the \emph{random field approach}, which approximates the stochastic simulator by a random field.
 The definition in \cref{eq:defsto} implies that a stochastic simulator can be regarded as a random field indexed by its input variables.
 Controlling the intrinsic randomness allows one to get access to different trajectories of the simulator, which are deterministic functions of the input variables.
 In practice, this is achieved by fixing the \emph{random seed} inside the simulator.
-Evaluations of the trajectories over the experimental design can then be extended to continuous trajectories, either by classical surrogate methods \cite{Jimenez2017} or through Karhunen-Lo\`eve expansions \cite{Azzi2019}.
+Evaluations of the trajectories over the experimental design can then be extended to continuous trajectories, either by classical surrogate methods \cite{Jimenez2017} or through Karhunen--Lo\`eve expansions \cite{Azzi2019}.
 Since this approach requires the effective access to the random seed, it is only applicable to data generated in a specific way.

 Another class of methods is the \emph{replication-based approach}, which relies on using replications at all points of the experimental design to represent the response distribution through a suitable parametrization.
 The estimated distribution parameters are then treated as (noisy) outputs of a deterministic simulator.
 Then, conventional surrogate modeling methods, such as Gaussian processes \cite{Rasmussen2006} and polynomial chaos expansions (PCEs) \cite{SudretJCP2011}, can emulate these parameters as a function of the model input \cite{Moutoussamy2015,Browne2016}.
-Because this approach employs two separate steps, the surrogate quality depends on the accuracy of the distribution estimation from replicates in the first step \cite{ZhuIJUQ2020}.
-Therefore, many replications are necessary, especially when non-parametric estimators are used for the local inference \cite{Moutoussamy2015,Browne2016}.
+Because this approach employs two separate steps, the surrogate quality depends on the accuracy of the distribution estimation from replicates in the first step \cite{zhuIJUQ2020}.
+Therefore, many replications are necessary, especially when nonparametric estimators are used for the local inference \cite{Moutoussamy2015,Browne2016}.